 Since 1902, the Price family have been cutlery pioneers.
 When my great grandfather founded the company, Arthur Price soon became synonymous with quality and innovation.

 Over a century later, you can rest assured that your Arthur Price cutlery has been designed to give you years of enjoyment.
 These few, simple guidelines will help to keep your cutlery in tip-top condition.

 - Simon Price

 Our care guidelines differ slightly depending on the product you’ve purchased.
-Our premium Arthur Price collections are available in silver plate and stainless steel, the rest of our cutlery ranges are made of stainless steel.
+Our premium Arthur Price collections are available in silver plate and stainless steel, and the rest of our cutlery ranges are made of stainless steel.

-It’s a myth that silver plated cutlery is difficult to look after, ours has been designed for everyday use and the more regularly you use it, the easier it is to care for.
+It’s a myth that silver plated cutlery is difficult to look after; ours has been designed for everyday use, and the more regularly you use it, the easier it is to care for.
 Why hide it away when it looks this good?

 As for stainless steel, please remember that ‘stainless’ means it stains less, not that it won’t stain at all.

 - All of our cutlery is dishwasher safe.
 Simply use a gentle, good-quality detergent and make sure the rinse aid is topped up (detergents and rinse aids with lemon are not recommended).

 - Avoid mixing stainless steel and silver in the same basket, as this will corrode the steel.

 - Silver plated cutlery can tarnish after exposure to sulphur in the atmosphere and in certain foods such as eggs, fish, sprouts and vinegar.
 To reduce tarnishing, wash as soon as possible after use and store in a canteen.
 Remove tarnishing with a silver polish.